-Since the UK is currently a member of the EU, ESMA has not assessed any UK trading venue against the criteria set out in the two opinions so far.
-However, ESMA stands ready, based on requests from EU27 market participants, to carry out such assessments.
-Pending the publication of the outcome of such assessments, EU27 investment firms will not be required to make transactions public in the EU27 via an EU APA that are executed on an UK trading venue.
-Commodity derivatives contracts traded on those trading venues will not be considered as EEOTC contracts for the EU27 position limit regime.
+While the UK was a member of the EU and during the transition period, ESMA did not assess any UK trading venue against the criteria set out in the two opinions.
+However, ESMA intends to perform such assessments of UK venues before the end of the transition period.
+UK venues would be added to the respective lists of positively assessed third-country venues provided that they meet all the relevant criteria.

+As a result, after the end of the transition period, EU investment firms would not be required to make transactions public in the EU via an EU APA if they are executed on a UK trading venue that has been positively assessed.
+Commodity derivative contracts traded on those trading venues would not be considered as EEOTC contracts for the EU position limit regime.